 In order to document the change to the hybrid instructional model, schools must develop a revision or annual IEP to account for potential changes to the delivery model.
-For many students, a revision will only affect the specially designed instruction section of the IEP.
 To eliminate the need for additional IEP development and to develop an IEP which would contain a complete picture of the student's ability to access educational services both face-to-face and distance education, IEP revisions will need to be completed by the end of the school year, unless the student's annual IEP is due sooner.
 The guidance below provides further guidance to standard operating procedures.

-- All IEP meetings shall be conducted virtually. - If the school cannot contact the parent/guardian to schedule an IEP meeting, the school will follow standard procedures. - Nothing in this section precludes the ability to hold an IEP meeting for any other reason.
+- All IEP meetings shall be conducted virtually, when possible. - If the school cannot contact the parent/guardian to schedule an IEP meeting, the school will follow standard procedures.

+• Nothing in this section precludes the ability to hold an IEP meeting for any other reason.
 Present Levels of Academic Achievement and Functional Performance

-IEP teams must include any data collected, including any deficit areas, behavioral data, the effectiveness of accommodations, etc.

-- A case manager or related service provider must provide how instruction is scaffolded or the background knowledge needed for the student to complete the assignments aligned to the Nevada Pre-K Standards or the NVACS/Connectors and goals and benchmarks/objectives.
+- IEP teams must include any data collected, including any deficit areas, behavioral data, the effectiveness of accommodations, etc. - A case manager or related service provider must provide how instruction is scaffolded or the background knowledge needed for the student to complete the assignments aligned to the Nevada Pre-K Standards or the NVACS/Connectors and goals and benchmarks/objectives.
 A case manager or related service provider must also review and address student work and/or finished assignments, checking for understanding and accuracy, adapting content, methodology, and/or instruction to the needs of the student. - The IEP should also include input from parents/guardians regarding difficulties with the student's compliance with rules related to social distancing, wearing face coverings, washing hands, and other safety protocols.